Note: As of spring 2020, this program has been suspended.

 - Alignment with objectives: How well does the proposed project align with the priority areas suggested in the Academic Library Impact Report?
-Or, if this research takes a critical perspective, does the proposal explain how it will further debate in the field and deepen our understanding?
 How well does it align with the Value of Academic Library goals and objectives as stated in ACRL's strategic plan?
+If this research takes a critical perspective, does the proposal explain how it will further debate in the field and deepen our understanding?
+If this research addresses issues related to equity, diversity, and inclusion, does it align with ACRL's Core Commitment as stated in the strategic plan?

 Researchers should expect to provide evidence of the progress and outcomes of their work.
 Grant recipients must:

 - Complete and sign an agreement form for funds to be disbursed.